- Things to Do

 While Galveston’s East End is home to the East Beach public beach park, you can also find more secluded beach areas at its luxury vacation rental properties.

 Central Galveston can be bustling with activity if you’re near the Seawall, but tucked into its many neighborhoods you’ll find charming historic districts, from the Silk Stocking District running along 25th Street to the East End Historical District surrounding the iconic Bishop’s Palace.
-Here you can find everything from modern bungalows a few blocks from the beach, to colorful Victorian homes with stand-out ornate details.
+Here you can find everything from modern bungalows a few blocks from the beach to colorful Victorian homes with stand-out ornate details.

-Known for its long-stretching views of the Gulf of Mexico, Seawall Boulevard is home to a wide variety of hotels and condos, from small family-owned establishments to award-winning resorts like The San Luis Resort and the historic Hotel Galvez.
+Known for its long-stretching views of the Gulf of Mexico, Seawall Boulevard is home to a wide variety of hotels and condos, from small family-owned establishments to award-winning resorts like The San Luis Resort and the historic Grand Galvez.
 Here, you’ll be in close proximity to some of the island’s best attractions, restaurants and more.

 Known for its majestic Victorian architecture, historic downtown Galveston is home to iron storefronts housing boutiques, antique shops, coastal art galleries, restaurants and attractions in the most walkable area of town.
 Downtown also provides easy access to Pier 21 and Galveston Harbor entertainment.
-The Quarters is a luxury extended stay option located across from the iconic Tremont House hotel.

 Where the Texas Coast begins.